tdepuyt/maritimechartservice-sample-viewer/README.md

 # mcs-widgets

-JavaScript example illustrating how to use the Maritime Chart Service functionality provided by ArcGIS for Maritime: Server.
+The Maritime Chart Service widgets are widgets and dojo classes that illustrate how web applications can consume and interact with the Maritime Chart Service exposed by the ArcGIS for Maritime: Server product.
+The widgets can be used directly within Web App Builder for ArcGIS.
+Alternatively, the source code for these widgets is available here for reuse/modification and to integrate within custom web apps outside of the Web App Builder for ArcGIS framework.

 ![App](maritimechartservice-sample-viewer.png)

-ArcGIS for Maritime: Server widgets are a set of widgets and dojo classes that case be used either within Web App Builder for ArcGIS, or wihin custom web applications that don't depend on the Web App Builder.
-These widgets show some of the functionalities offered by the ArcGIS for Maritime: Server product.

-Important Note: There has been some testing with Web AppBuilder for ArcGIS 1.1 but there are still some minor issues which are being captured as part of this repository.

 ## Sections